refinedev/refine/documentation/docs/api-reference/mui/hooks/useAutocomplete/index.md

 import SortLivePreview from "./sort-live-preview.md";
 import OnSearchLivePreview from "./on-search-live-preview.md";

-`useAutocomplete` hook allows you to manage Material UI [`<Autocomplete>`](https://mui.com/material-ui/react-autocomplete/) component when records in a resource needs to be used as select options.
+`useAutocomplete` hook allows you to manage Material UI's [`<Autocomplete>`](https://mui.com/material-ui/react-autocomplete/) component when records in a resource needs to be used as select options.

 This hook uses the `useList` hook for fetching data.
 [Refer to useList hook for details. →](/docs/api-reference/core/hooks/data/useList/)